git/git.github.io/SoC-2019-Ideas.md

 Over the years we have been favoring refactoring projects over possibly more interesting projects that implement new features.
-Refactoring projects are usually easier to do step by step and to get code merged step by step which is encouraging.
+Refactoring projects are usually easier to do step by step, and to get code merged step by step which is encouraging.

 In general refactoring projects are worthwhile to do even if the